PrymushAnton/Decaten/README.md

 List the libraries and technologies used in the project.

-- HTML
+- HTML - creating body for pages
-- CSS
+- CSS - creating styles for pages
-- Java Script
-- Django
-- JavaScript
-- Jquery
+- JavaScript/Jquery - for front-end development
+- Python/Django - for back-end development
-- Ajax
+- Ajax - used for preventing page from reloading
-- Bootstrap
+- Bootstrap - used to create useful elements
-- SQLite3
+- SQLite3 - used for saving data

 ## Models